 - Biopsy

-Can neurofibromatosis be cured?
+Can the condition be cured?

-There is no cure for neurofibromatosis, treatment focuses on managing symptoms and preventing complications.
-Regular medical evaluations from a team of caregivers (orthopedic surgeons, neurologists, dermatologists and radiologists) optimize care.
+Regular medical evaluations from a team of caregivers (orthopedic surgeons, neurologists, dermatologists and radiologists) optimize patient care.

-Treatment for orthopedic problems related to neurofibromatosis
+Treatments for orthopedic problems related to scoliosis include:

 - Bracing

-- Spinal fusion
+- Spinal fusion surgery

-Pseudarthrosis of the tibia treatment including
+Pseudarthrosis of the tibia treatments include:

 - Bracing to protect from bone fracture